-Compared with the usual American fare, the three diets high in monounsaturated fat lowered LDL levels as well as the low-fat diet did.6 But unlike the low-fat diet, these other eating plans did not decrease HDL, or “good,” cholesterol levels.6 (For HDL, higher levels are better.7)All in all, the peanut oil-rich diet decreased the risk for cardiovascular disease by about 16 percent.6
+Compared with the usual American fare, the three diets high in monounsaturated fat lowered LDL levels as well as the low-fat diet did.6 But unlike the low-fat diet, these other eating plans did not decrease HDL, or “good,” cholesterol levels.6 (For HDL, higher levels are better.7)All in all, the peanut oil-rich nutrition diet decreased the risk for cardiovascular disease by about 16 percent.6

 Peanut Oil Contains Cholesterol-Blocking Compounds